reflex-frp/reflex-platform/docs/project-editor.md

 Flycheck also works, which means you get immediate feedback on type errors thus obviating compiling and loading modules more often.

+Moreover you may simultaneously edit the backend and frontend sources.
+There will be two ghci buffers corresponding to each.
+Dante too will start independent ghci sessions for them.